setms/book/docs/software-engineering.md

 Yet these types of requirement changes are what we see in software development all the time.
 This prompted the Agile movement to adopt a different way of working that embraces change @@AgileManifesto.

-We don't yet know whether software development is in the _Complicated_ or _Complex_ domain.
+Thi is a sign that at least some parts of software development fall in the _Complex_ domain.
-We do know that it's not in the _Clear_ domain, so there isn't one best way to the right answer.
-There may not even be a right answer that we can see before we start.
+Signs aren't proof, however.
+In fact, different aspects may be in different domains.
+This matters, because we should approach problems in the two domains differently.

 Let's look at the SWEBOK knowledge areas through that lens and see what we can learn.